notpoiu/barcodeverificationbot/README.md

 # Barcode Verification Discord Bot
 this bot is built using [discord.py](https://pypi.org/project/discord.py/) and utilizes the [pyzbar](https://pypi.org/project/pyzbar/) library to scan barcodes.
-This bot allows users to verify using a barcode and saves the content and the image in a directory for future reference.
+It allows users to verify using a barcode and saves the content and the image in a directory for future reference.
 However configuring it will be hard if you do not know how to interperet code.
 I also used **ChatGPT** to help me a bit so thats why there are a lot of comments .-.

 ### Building the project
 first you need to clone the project so type in cmd: